CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 The Batch Table JSON is a `UTF-8` string containing JSON.

-> **Implementation Note**: In JavaScript, the Batch Table JSON can be extracted from an `ArrayBuffer` using the `TextDecoder` JavaScript API and transformed to a JavaScript object with `JSON.parse`.
+> **Implementation Note:** In JavaScript, the Batch Table JSON can be extracted from an `ArrayBuffer` using the `TextDecoder` JavaScript API and transformed to a JavaScript object with `JSON.parse`.

 A `batchId` is used to access elements in each array and extract the corresponding properties.
 For example, the following Batch Table has properties for a batch of two features:
 ```json